philippe78/tlf.labtest/README.md

 Result :
 The account and all the related entites will be removed from the system

-# Manual Test 4
+# Manual Test 5

-Description: the system should delete automatcally all the inactive accounts older than 3 years.
+Description: the system should delete automatically all the inactive accounts older than 3 years.
-Result: navigate on the system job under the menu "system advance settings"
+Result: navigate on the 'system job' menu  under the voice  "Advance settings"

 ![Solution Import](https://raw.githubusercontent.com/philippe78/tlf.labtest/master/CRMSolution/pictures/33.png "Solution Import")

 Select from the view only "reccuring system jobs".
-A new system job called Retention policy should be present on the list.
+A new system job called 'Retention policy daily' should be present on the list.\

+Click on it.

-Click on Retention policy daily and check the section "selected query" and the section "next run"
+Check the section "selected query" and the section "next run"

 ![Solution Import](https://raw.githubusercontent.com/philippe78/tlf.labtest/master/CRMSolution/pictures/34.png "Solution Import")

 # Automated Test